mohammedshady/e-commerce/ReadMe.md

 # E-commerce app
-> A simple eCommerce website with product listing, and cart functionality created as an assingment .
+> A simple eCommerce website with product listing, and cart functionality created as a Junior Full Stack Developer test task.

 ## Description
 This App includes 2 Main Pages